BelchingJalapeno/Android-Chip-8-Emulator/README.md

 `KW reg` - waits for a key to be pressed, then storing the key in the register

-`BCD dst src` - stores the value of the register at addresses I, I+1, and I+2 as the hundreds, tens, and ones
+`BCD reg` - stores the value of the register at addresses I, I+1, and I+2 as the hundreds, tens, and ones

-`STR dst src` - stores registers V0 - VX in memory starting at address I
+`STR VX` - stores registers V0 - VX in memory starting at address I

-`LOD dst src` - fills registers V0 - VX with the values from memory starting at address I
+`LOD VX` - fills registers V0 - VX with the values from memory starting at address I

 `SUB dst src` - subtracts dst from src registers and sets the value to dst and sets carry flag(VF)